 The World Affairs Councils of America’s flagship youth education program is a fun, fast-paced team competition for high school students.
 Academic WorldQuest tests players’ knowledge of current international politics, geography, global economics, history, and world cultures.

-An unprecedented gift from Carlos Alvarez, a San Antonio businessman and philanthropist who has served many years on the WACA National Board of Directors, and his wife Malú, accelerated a fundraising initiative to create an endowment fund for WACA’s Academic WorldQuest National High School Competition.
-(Learn more)
+An unprecedented gift from Carlos Alvarez, a San Antonio businessman and philanthropist who has served many years on the WACA National Board of Directors and Advisory Council, and his wife Malú, accelerated a fundraising initiative to create an endowment fund for WACA’s Academic WorldQuest National High School Competition.
+(Learn more about Academic WorldQuest.)

-Our goal is to raise $1 million for the AWQ Endowment in order to sustain the annual national competition in perpetuity and enable WACA to enhance services and support for educational programs that are provided by more than 90 local nonprofit World Affairs Council nationwide.
+Our goal is to raise $1 million for the AWQ Endowment in order to sustain the annual National Competition in perpetuity and enable WACA to enhance services and support for educational programs that are provided by more than 90 local nonprofit World Affairs Councils nationwide.

-Please considers making a contribution to the Academic WorldQuest Endowment Fund.
-You may contact Bill Clifford, President and CEO of the World Affairs Councils of America at 202-833-4557 or send an email to firstname.lastname@example.org.
+Please consider making a contribution to the Academic WorldQuest Endowment Fund.
+You may see this page to donate or contact Bill Clifford, President and CEO of the World Affairs Councils of America, at 202-833-4557, or send an email to firstname.lastname@example.org.